Angelina Ballerina (TV series)

-Angelina Ballerina is a British animated preschool children's television series, based on the Angelina Ballerina series of children's books by author Katharine Holabird and illustrator Helen Craig.
-The series is about Angelina Mouseling, a young mouse who loves to dance ballet, and her family and classmates.
-Finty Williams performed the voice of Angelina, and her real-life mother Judi Dench performed the voice of Miss Lilly, her old ballet teacher.
+Angelina Ballerina is a British animated preschool children's television series based on the Angelina Ballerina series of children's books by author Katharine Holabird and illustrator Helen Craig.
+The series is produced by HIT Entertainment with animation production by Grand Slamm Children's Films, and aired on CITV for two seasons from 2001-2003, with three direct-to-video specials following afterward.
+The series centres on a young mouse named Angelina Mouseling who loves dancing ballet, her family, and her classmates.
+Finty Williams performed the voice of Angelina and her mother Judi Dench performed the voice of Miss Lilly.

-The show had 39 15-minute-long episodes, as well as three longer specials, which first aired from 2001 to 2006.
-The series was produced by HIT Entertainment and Grand Slamm Children's Films.
-It aired on PBS Kids and PBS Kids Sprout in the United States, where it was presented by Connecticut Public Television, and on the CITV in the United Kingdom.

-SD Entertainment and HIT Entertainment produced a CGI revival, Angelina Ballerina: The Next Steps, which aired on Milkshake! from 2009 to 2010.
+A CGI revival series: Angelina Ballerina: The Next Steps, which continued where the series left off; aired for two seasons from 2009-2010.